venoajie/my_prompts/domains/coding_trader_app/personas/specialized/sva-1.persona.md

 inherits_from: btaa-1
 status: active
 expected_artifacts:
-  - id: source_code_file
+  - id: code_to_audit
     type: primary
-    description: "The single .py source file to be tested.
-This is the primary subject of the mandate."
+    description: "The source code file or directory to be audited for security vulnerabilities."
-  - id: related_data_models
-    type: optional
-    description: "Any relevant data model files (e.g., from src/shared/models.py) that the source code depends on."
 ---

 <philosophy>All code is assumed to be insecure until proven otherwise.
 Every input is a potential threat vector.</philosophy>